 This course is designed to give the student an additional opportunity to develop creative writing abilities.
-An array of exercises will help the student to traverse and harness creative power and to express the self by writing out loud.
-Using the techniques of description, poetry and short story writing learned in ENG 165, the student will explore longer creative projects: options may involve a chapbook of poetry, a collection of short stories, a novel (or chapters in a novel), an autobiography, a family or town history, or a multi-genre/multimedia work.
-Imagination, creativity, and discipline in writing will be stressed in all cases.
+An array of exercises and examples from fiction and poetry will allow students to explore different options in creatively expressing themselves in writing and in presenting work publicly.
+Using techniques of poetry and fiction established in ENG 165, students will compose longer works: small collections of poetry, longer short stories, themed collections or chapters from a novel.
+Imagination, creativity and discipline in creating a writing life will be stressed.
 Prerequisite(s): ENG 165 (ENG 256 is also recommended)

-ENG 250-TEACHING ENGLISH TO 3-0-SPEAKERS OF OTHER LANGUAGES
+ENG 250-TEACHING ENGLISH TO SPEAKERS OF OTHER LANGUAGES